Maximiliano Moralez: International career

 In 2007, Moralez was called for the Argentina under-20 squad for the South American Youth Championship held in Paraguay.
-Later that year he was part of Argentina FIFA W-20 World Cup title winning team.
+Later that year, he was part of Argentina FIFA W-20 World Cup title winning team.
 He played along Sergio Agüero and Mauro Zárate in the attack.
-Moralez was third highest scorer in the tournament (bronze shoe) and was named second best player (silver ball), behind his teammate Agüero.
+Moralez was third-highest scorer in the tournament (bronze shoe) and was named second-best player (silver ball), behind his teammate Agüero.

-In November 2010, Moralez was selected as part of an Argentine league squad to train twice weekly with the Argentina national team.
-He made his senior international debut on a 4–1 friendly victory over Venezuela on 16 March 2011.
+In November 2010, Moralez was selected as part of an Argentine league squad to train twice-weekly with the Argentina national team.
+He made his senior international debut in a 4–1 friendly victory over Venezuela on 16 March 2011.